emilsjolander/emilsjolander.github.io/source/_posts/2013-12-13-android-with-sprinkles.markdown

 </manifest>
 ```

 Time to actually migrate the tables.
-We will start by getting a instance of the `Sprinkles` singleton, than i create our migration adding both out models to this migration and than adding the migration to the sprinkles object.
+We will start by getting a instance of the `Sprinkles` singleton, than I create our migration adding both out models to this migration and than adding the migration to the sprinkles object.
 This is the most basic of migrations but all we need for this example.
 Sprinkles allowes you to do all the regular migrations through easy methods and also allowes for raw sql migrations when doing more complex migrations.
 ```java
 public class MyApplication extends Application {